-Preferred citation: ITTO 2025.
+Preferred citation: Maplesden, F. & Pearson, H. 2025.
 Tropical Veneer and Plywood: Description, Properties and Conversion Factors.
-International Tropical Timber Organization, Yokohama, Japan.
+International Tropical Timber Organization (ITTO), Yokohama, Japan

 ITTO is an intergovernmental organization promoting the conservation, restoration and sustainable management, use and trade of tropical forest resources.
 Its members represent 80% of the world's tropical forests and 90% of the global trade in tropical timber and timber products.
 ITTO develops internationally agreed policy documents and guidelines to promote sustainable forest management and forest-based enterprises and assists tropical member countries to adapt such policies and guidelines to local conditions and to implement them in the field through projects.
 In addition, ITTO collects, analyzes and disseminates data on the production and trade of tropical timber and is the foremost source of information, statistics and trends related to the global tropical timber economy.
-Since it became operational in 1987, ITTO has funded more than 1300 projects, pre-projects and activities valued at more than USD 450 million.
-All projects are funded by voluntary contributions, the major donors to date being the governments of Japan and the United States of America.
+Since it became operational in 1987, ITTO has funded more than 1200 projects, pre-projects and activities valued at more than USD 430 million.